horgh/twitter-tcl/README.md

 Twitter libraries and client scripts in Tcl.

+The original purpose of these scripts was to provide an [Eggdrop](http://www.eggheads.org) script to show tweets on IRC channels.
+The repository includes libraries to assist with this and other related tools.

+The libraries/tools in this repository are:

- * oauth.tcl - A library to authenticate with Twitter OAuth.
+   * oauth.tcl - A library to integrate with Twitter's OAuth.
+   * twitlib.tcl - Twitter API client library.

- * twitter.tcl - An eggdrop IRC bot client/gateway script.
-Running this on
+   * twitter.tcl - An Eggdrop IRC bot client/gateway script.
+Running this on a
-   a bot will output Twitter home timeline statuses to IRC channels, and allow various other Twitter requests, such as sending tweets, and following or unfollowing.
+     bot will output Twitter home timeline statuses to IRC channels.
+You can also do things like tweet from IRC and follow/unfollow users.

- * `twitter_poll.tcl` - A script that polls a home timeline for tweets and inserts them into a postgres database.
+   * `twitter_poll` - A script that polls a Twitter home timeline for tweets and inserts them into a [PostgreSQL](https://www.postgresql.org) database.
    * `test_oauth.tcl` - A script to test authentication with OAuth.
 This can also be used to build the tokens/keys needed for OAuth.

 # Requirements

- * tcllib (unknown minimum version)
+ * tcllib

- * Tcl (unknown minimum version.
-Tested with 8.5 and 8.6.)
+ * Tcl (8.5+)

- * twitter.tcl depends on oauth.tcl and twitlib.tcl.
+ * `twitter_poll` depends on Pgtcl

 # twitter.tcl Usage information

 ## Usage notes

+  - Depends on oauth.tcl and twitlib.tcl.
   - We store state in the value of the variable `$state_file` file in the eggdrop root directory
   - The default time between tweet fetches is 10 minutes.
 You can alter the "bind time" option below to change to a different setting.
 Note you may not be able to use the 1 minute option if you are polling both the home and the mentions timeline as this can exceed Twitter's API limits.
   - Requires +o on the bot to issue !commands.
 This is different from having operator status in the channel.
 It means you must be recognized as a user with +o permission by the bot in its user records.
 If the bot does not respond to any of the commands in a channel set +twitter, then the bot may not recognize you.
   - You can set multiple channels that the bot outputs and accepts commands on by setting each channel `.chanset #channel +twitter`

 ## Setup